 I don’t hate the paint color at all.
 It’s the perfect tan; not too yellow, not too pink.
 In fact, I’ve been asked many times to share the color so you can try it out too (which by the way is Sandy Shell by Valspar, color matched at Home Depot to Behr paint).
 But the problem has always been that at night, it’s just so dark in the house, it starts to creep me out, and I think a brighter color will better suit the space.

 Sometimes you don’t see these kinds of mistakes until after you’ve lived in the house for a while.
 It’s a common tip for new homeowners – try living in the house a bit and you’ll start to understand what you should change without going through four different shades.
-I’ve fallen victim to this on more than one occasion – re-painting the study-o, painting the stairs, and now, once again, painting the living room (when I first moved in I picked out an awful yellowy beige that just made everything look sour, and then I found Sandy Shell).
+I’ve done this on more than one occasion – re-painting the study-o, painting the stairs, and now, once again, painting the living room (when I first moved in I picked out an awful yellowy beige that just made everything look sour, and then I found Sandy Shell).

 To give the new paint color a test drive, I had my mom paint one of the walls in the hallway while I worked on the stairs.
 The plan was to just paint the one wall, give it a few weeks, and decide whether or not it was the right shade before painting the rest of the living room and entryway.
 I’ve decided I love it.
 So, I painted the opposite wall in the hallway.
 Bingo – the room gets flooded with light: